Blond psyllium: benefits, dosage, contraindications

 Effect of Time of Administration on Cholesterol-Lowering by Psyllium: A Randomized Cross-Over Study in Normocholesterolemic or Slightly Hypercholesterolemic Subjects

-Dietary Counselling for Dyslipidemia in Primary Care: Results of a Randomized Trial
+Dietary Counseling for Dyslipidemia in Primary Care: Results of a Randomized Trial

 Psyllium-enriched Cereals Lower Blood Total Cholesterol and LDL Cholesterol, but Not HDL Cholesterol, in Hypercholesterolemic Adults: Results of a Meta-Analysis